Sheikh-Majid/ReactJs-interview-Questions/README.md

 1. No routing Availabe in raect . need to install third party library.
 2. SEO Problem due client side rendering (need nextjs to improve SEO)
 3. can we confused for newlearner.

+Q: Style in Reactjs
+Ans:
+1. inline style css >>> which is written in form of javascript object
+2. import form css written in another file
+3. or we can use different type of framworks

+Q: How are events handled differently in React compared to HTML?
+Answer:
+“React uses SyntheticEvent instead of native DOM events.
+Event names are written in camelCase, and we pass functions directly, not strings.
+SyntheticEvent helps React manage events consistently across browsers and improves performance.”
+1. onClick()  >> button click
+2. onChange()  >> handle input
+3. onSubmit()  >> Form handle